-Are children delayed in social skills because of the covid-19 pandemic?
+Are children delayed because of the pandemic?

 By Kaysi J. Radek

-The COVID-19 pandemic has created a new blockade to communication and social skills because of the decrease in everyday human interaction.
+The COVID-19 pandemic created a new blockade to communication and social skills because of the decrease in everyday human interaction.
 Studies have concluded that the most adversely affected group is children.